-Leith Victoria thought so highly of Jim that they arranged for him to return to Edinburgh for pre-fight training in the club before the 1934 British A.B.A final.
+Leith Victoria thought so highly of Jim that they arranged for him to return to Edinburgh for pre-fight training in the club before the 1934 British A.B.A Lightweight title which he won

 1924 Olympic Games in Paris, Jim won a Silver medal, making this the first pair of boxing brothers to win an Olympic medal.

 1927 J. McKenzie won the Scottish Light Heavyweight Title.